Skip to Content

 • Is the GRE required for admissions consideration?

 GRE scores are only required for admissions consideration to the Doctor of Philosophy (PhD) program.
-No substitutions or waivers are allowed.
+A GRE waiver may be granted if specified criterion met.
+Please review the admissions requirement page for more information.

 • How do I send my official TOEFL/IELTS and/or GRE scores?